MMP measurement URLs for app advertising

 Policy and Instructions

-Advertising clients working with Amazon Advertising for Apps managed services can send event data to Amazon by enabling postbacks (callbacks) in the MMP portal.
+Advertising clients working with Amazon Ads for Apps managed services can send event data to Amazon by enabling postbacks (callbacks) in the MMP portal.
 Of course this first requires proper integration of the MMP SDK in the advertised app.
 Failing to comply with the policy and instructions may disrupt data flowing to the MMP and/or to Amazon and may cause delays in campaign launch.

 1. Create campaign, enable events